Code-Institute-Submissions/Dazz024-MilestoneProject1/README.md

 * To be able to see a gallery of photos to see if he's potentially there or others that he knows from going to the gym.
 * To see the gym's social media links so he can post and share his own photos.

+## Design
+* I main colour scheme is going to be grey and white to make it seem professional and to not take away from the imagery.
+* The two fonts I will be using is PT Sans for the main body and for any big logo headings or big eye catching titles I will use Goldman.
+* I have picked out good imagery which will catch the eye of the user which is why I have picked more dull background colours.

 ### Wireframes
 [HomePage](https://drive.google.com/file/d/10PAsavlFGZFDwqZ6qiGkh24WqqRx2ZEk/view?usp=sharing)